gillescochez/angular-scrolled/README.md

 # Angular scrolled

-Angular scrolled in an infinite scrolling directive which trigger a scope function when the user scroll down.
+Angular scrolled in an infinite scrolling directive which trigger a scope function when the user scroll to the end.

+*Doesn't require jQuery.*

 ## Usage